lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 More specific imports (like `Darwin`) are preferable over less specific (like `Foundation`) to keep namespace cleaner and probably, the resulting build thinner.

-More specific imports (like `Foundation`) are not imported explicitly if less specific ones (like `UIKit`) are also used.
+More specific imports (like `Foundation`) are not used explicitly if less specific ones (like `UIKit`) are also used.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="members-order">Members' Order</h4>

-Properties within a subgroup (as well as enum cases) must be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.
+Properties within a subgroup, as well as enum cases, shall be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.

-Logical sorting is acceptable, but not encouraged and may be used only if all declarations can be sorted logically.
-Partially logical and partially lexicographical ordering is avoided.
+Logical sorting is acceptable, but not encouraged and may be used only if all neighboring declarations can be sorted logically.
+Partially logical and lexicographical ordering is out of use.

-All type declarations shall have an empty line after a left brace and before the right one, placing content as if it's in between of surrounding bounds.
-At the same time, more that one empty line usage is prohibited.

 Root declarations start from the beginning of the line.
-Each level of nesting adds a step of indent, one indent is either four spaces or one tabulation symbol.
+Each level of nesting adds a step of indentation.

-Public methods shall be sorted in a logical order.
+Public and internal methods shall be sorted in a logical order.
 It's always possible to decide on one for methods.
 For example, by remembering the type's lifecycle and methods' calling order.

 **Do**: